zextras/tech-doc/source/carbonio/_management/mobile.rst

 - Device Security Settings: Force an unlock code and define the minimum requirements for the code itself

-- Device Applications: Enable or disable ``standard`` device applications such as the Browser and POP/IMAP client or unsigned apps
+- Device Applications: Enable or disable `standard` device applications such as the Browser and POP/IMAP client or unsigned apps

-Two lists are also available for application whitelist/blacklist
+Moreover, two lists are also available for application whitelist/blacklist management:
-management:

 Approved Applications
    A customizable list of approved applications.